ErokhinE/Innopolis-Projects/Software system design and analysis/Assignment 2/README.md

 determining the poisonous flagon within the 48 hours limit.
 (20) marks Explain your algorithm with 1-2 comments in the code.
 (10) marks 0 <= 𝑁 <= 1.
 83 * 10^19
-Input and output are a single integer, examples: